ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-01-tools-I.md

 - This stored environment is then easy to audit and recreate
 ---

-> ## Other languages
-> This course will focus on Python, but **the general principles and recommendations are
-> equally applicable to any other programming language used in research**.
-Throughout the
-> episodes, we will include indications on what are the equivalent tools and approaches in
-> other programming languages, such that interested readers can check what they should use
-> in those cases.
-{: .callout}

 ## Python packages

 - There are tens of thousands of python packages